ynput/ayon-documentation/website/docs/admin_server_bundles_and_addons.md

 6. **Compatibility Checker**: Ensures your selected addons meet compatibility requirements with other AYON products in the bundle.
 Learn more in [Understanding Dependencies in AYON Addons | Ynput Forums](https://community.ynput.io/t/understanding-dependencies-in-ayon-addons/1992).

 :::info
-After creation, the previously mentioned options will be locked.
+After a bundle is created, most of the options will be locked.
 You can only change:

 - Dependency Packages
 - Version of some server addons that don't affect the pipeline, e.g., [Jira Addon](/features?addons=jira).